Growing Seeds Program

 Expectations of Recipients

 We want to share all the impactful work you are doing with your seed money!
-We’ll ask you to report in with project updates.
+As part of the program, recipients are expected to check in quarterly with project updates so we can stay connected and support your progress.
 Plus, you’ll help us spread the word by participating in promotional activities about the Growing Seeds Program (e.g., providing testimonials, being photographed for Foundation media channels).

 CLM Register